GrosSacASac/DOM99/CONTRIBUTING.md

     * static
     * on the fly, streaming html
     * html + js + css in one file ? .vue ?
-    * html transpiler or research html template engine
+    * html Transpiler or research html template engine
  * streaming text editor
- * better developper tools
+ * better developer tools
     * indexed error messages in the doc
     * more warnings
     * text editors plugins